SU Planning Resources

 Succession planning is a process for identifying and developing volunteers within the Service Unit to fill future core Team positions.
 Succession planning increases the availability of experienced and capable volunteers that are prepared to assume these roles as they become available.

-The Service Unit Coordinators should encourage Service Unit Team member candidates to attend team meetings in order to receive mentoring in a team role that interests them or utilizes their talents or skill sets.
+The Service Unit Leads Coordinators should encourage Service Unit Team member candidates to attend team meetings in order to receive mentoring in a team role that interests them or utilizes their talents or skill sets.
 They may be invited to accompany a team member to a Field Meeting so they can see the “bigger” picture.

 Service Unit Teams thrive when there is a committed and diverse pool of adults to be considered for positions.
 Look beyond current troop leaders; they are already volunteering and it is important to identify individuals who truly are able to commit the necessary time to fulfilling the Service Unit Team position.
 Consider recruiting former leaders, lifetime members, parents of current girl members and members of the community.